dimensionofficial/Dimension.contracts-ARC/contracts/eonio.token/README.md

 eonio.token
 -----------

-This eosio contract allows users to create, issue, and manage tokens on eosio based blockchains.
+This dimension contract allows users to create, issue, and manage tokens on dimension based blockchains.